acotarlan/powershellpublic/README.md

 This  Powershell Script will save personal folders to a backup drive .
 Make sure you update your actual source and destination paths

+1. Installing git from Powershell ( if not already installed )

+1.1  Open powershell terminal window

+1.2 Run below in Powershell window

+winget install --id Git.
+Git -e --source winget

-1. Donwloading
+2. Donwloading this repository

 Open powershell terminal window navigate to a work directory then run below to download

 git clone  https://github.com/acotarlan/powershellpublic.git

-2. Set up Task Scheduler to run based on a schedule
+3. Set up Task Scheduler to run the Powershell script  based on a desired  schedule

-Installing git from Powershell

-You may install Git by running below in Powershell window

-winget install --id Git.
-Git -e --source winget